kissartisan/laravel-nuggets/README.md

     $users = User::search($keyword)->latest()->paginate(10);

 The scope "search" can optionally accept a 2nd parameter ($columns) to specify specific columns to search on the given model or accept a 3rd parameter ($relativeTables) to search for specific columns on related models.

+### 6. Don't hard code primary keys

+Instead of hardcoding your primary keys/values like this:

+    $post->id // ==  1
+    // OR
+    $post->post_id // I used to have my primary key like this to practice defining Eloquent relationships

+You can get the primary key value or primary key name like this:

+    $post->getKey() // == 1
+    $post->getKeyName() // returns the name of your primary key